simao-ferreira/dotfiles/i3/README.md

 One good option for streaming players is Tizonia, very heavy but very capable, it includes spotify, plex and google play.
 Configuration file can be found at `.config/tizonia`.
 To start spotify ` tizonia --spotify-playlist "#MOON" -s` the -s flag starts the playlist in random.
+Or `tizonia  --spotify-recommendations-by-artist-id "2wouN3QXejYa5tKetYdcVX" -s`, the artist id can be obtained through spotify web.
 To move to the next track press `n`. `+` and `-` for volume.
 For more settings `tizonia --help keyboard` Documentation at `http://docs.tizonia.org/usage/keyboard.html`

+For "eye-candy" is also possible to install cava, it runs on the command line and uses alsa or pulse to get the played music.
 ## Monitoring
 Installed and working is already a module of conky, can be configured.
 Opposite to normal behaviour, conky on Mi3, is configured `/usr/share/conky/` and then auto started on`/i3/config`, the script used to run it is found on `/usr/bin/`.